WxxShirley/KDD2024ProCom/README.md

-# KDD2024Submission - ProCom
+# KDD2024ProCom

-This is the official repo for KDD 2024 Research Track Submission paper ''**ProCom: A Few-shot Targeted Community Detection Algorithm**''.
+This is the official repo for KDD 2024 Research Track paper ''**ProCom: A Few-shot Targeted Community Detection Algorithm**''.